ABOUT US

 FABIAN'S STORY

 My grandmother started all this.
 Her name was Anastacia Ojwando but she was known to the community as “Chuny Mogwedhi.”
 My sister and I lived with her after our parents died when I was about 4.
 During the times when HIV/AIDS was rife, many people in the village died and a number of children were left without parents.
 My grandmother began helping the vulnerable children in the community.
 I witnessed this as I would go with her to her sweet potato farm and help her carry the sacks of potatoes.
 She would cook these for the children and also sell some to help us get some personal items.
+She provided shelter for the children in some basic buildings on a piece of land belonging to the family- Hilltop.

-I attribute my full desire to help the orphans to my own experience growing up as one and to my grandmother.
+I attribute my full desire to help the orphans to my own experience growing up as one myself and to my grandmother.
 This made me drop out of school and stop furthering my education as an elementary teacher.
 Instead of pursuing a path of personal financial security, I began a sustainable agriculture at the age of 14 to help the destitute children from the slums of Rodi and the entire village.
 At that time, we had post-election violence in Kenya and many children were affected.
 Some were involved in rag-picking, and some in anti-social activities.
 Some girls were raped in the streets or beaten due to crime.
-I begun taking orphans off the streets in my village into my own home and doing agriculture together.
+I began taking orphans off the streets in my village into my own home and doing agriculture together.

 I recruited some local widows to help as more children were brought to me.
-The widows could carry some potatoes and grains which my grandmother had introduced as indigenous crops.
+The widows could help grow and carry some potatoes and grains which my grandmother had introduced as indigenous crops.
 Some of these widows are affected by HIV/AIDS and suffer so much at times, so I offered to always take them to church and offer them spiritual nourishment.
 I have a very strong Christian faith.

 VIVIENNE'S STORY